 Now that we were on the right path, we traveled nearly 70 miles down a dirt road in the UTV’s, we finally found the area that was hiding the famous Robbers Roost.
 Even when we were on top of the canyon, we couldn’t see the old ruins.
 It was a well-hidden hideout.
 There was an old narrow dirt road that took us down into the tight canyon, and that’s where we saw the ruins for the first time.

 To my surprise, all that remained of the ruins was this old chimney and very faint remnants of the foundation of the cabin.
 I had actually expected more of the structure to be standing than what we found, and it made me wonder if this was because it was not built sound, or maybe it was from visitors that had come before us that had come and destroyed the structure looking for artifacts and possibly even the treasure.
 We decided to take a good look around searching for evidence or belongings from the Wild Bunch.
-Unfortunately, all we found in the area of the chimney ruins was modern day garbage.
+Unfortunately, all we found in the area of the chimney ruins was modern-day garbage, scattered about the area.
 Not too far from this location, we found a corral that Butch and his gang used for their horses which you can see in the video link below.

 The Final Journey

-By finding Butch Cassidy’s name a few miles away from our destination, we now felt like we had evidence that the chimney ruins we had found, were in fact, the famous Robber’s Roost.
+By finding Butch Cassidy’s name a few miles away from our destination, we now felt like we had evidence that the chimney ruins we had found, were in fact, the famous Robbers Roost.
 This led us to believe that we were closing in on the buried loot that has been hidden for so many years.
-We used the metal detectors in the area and found a few old bullets that could match the time period of the early 1900s.
-We found a couple of horseshoes in the area of the Roost’s corral.
-Chris Jericho was lucky enough to find a silver coin from the late 1800s.
+Using the metal detectors, we were able to find a few old bullets that could match the time period of the early 1900s.
+We found a couple of horseshoes in the area of the Roost’s corral and Chris Jericho was lucky enough to find a silver coin from the late 1800s.
 Man, what a find that was!

-We didn’t find the loot, but we did find many clues that helped confirm that we were in the right area and that the treasures, if still there, could be reached.
+Regrettably, we didn’t find the loot this time, but we did find many clues that helped confirm that we were in the right area and that the treasures, if still there, could be reached.